-From one-of-its-kind live music and theater to exuberant car parades and murals, this "modest" yet ebullient city should be in every traveler’s bucket list.
+From one-of-a-kind live music and theater to exuberant car parades and murals, this "modest" yet energetic city should be on every traveler’s bucket list.

-There won’t be a dull moment with this city so full of life!
+You'll never have a dull moment when visiting this city so full of life!

-This all sounds super exciting and too good to miss, right?
+This all sounds exciting and too good to miss, right?

-Tour the murals celebrating the region's agricultural heritage and American Graffiti car culture in downtown or see the unique mix of modern masters who participate in the annual DoMo Walls.
+Tour the murals celebrating the region's agricultural heritage and American Graffiti car culture downtown, or see the unique mix of modern masters who participate in the annual DoMo Walls.

 Follow the mural route down side streets, behind shops, and even on public pathways all across the city.